Top Banking Trends (2024-2027)

 Even more interesting, however, is the fact that mobile wallets were used in close to half of all eCommerce transactions in 2020.

-When it comes to shopping online, this method of payment was used twice as much like credit cards and three times more than debit cards.
+When it comes to shopping online, this method of payment was used twice as much as credit cards and three times more than debit cards.

 Worldwide, there were about 2.8 billion mobile wallets in use by the end of 2020.